danyspin97/rinstall/README.md

 ![GitHub](https://img.shields.io/github/license/danyspin97/rinstall)
 ![Liberapay giving](https://img.shields.io/liberapay/patrons/danyspin97.svg?logo=liberapay)

-rinstall is an helper tool that installs software and additional data into the system.
+**rinstall** is an helper tool that installs software and additional data into the system.
-Many programs often include man pages, documentation, config files and there is no standard way to install them except for using Makefiles.
+Many programs often include man pages, documentation, config files and there is no standard way to install them except for using Makefiles or complete build system.
 However, Makefiles are notoriously complicated to setup; it is especially hard to follow the [Directory Variables] from the _GNU Coding Standard_.).
+Build systems instead cover the installation part but depending on an entire build system to install a shell script or a rust binary is not optimal.
+You can read more of _rinstall_ rationale [here][Makefiles Best Practices].

 [Directory Variables]: https://www.gnu.org/prep/standards/html_node/Directory-Variables.html

-[This][Makefiles Best Practices] is rinstall rationale.

 [Makefiles Best Practices]: https://danyspin97.org/blog/makefiles-best-practices/

 rinstall read a declarative YAML file (`install.yml`) containing the list of the files to install.